-- 90. The credit risk adjustment (CRA) is applied as a parallel downward shift of the market rates observed for maturities up to the last liquid point. - 91.
-With regard to swaps, the CRA is applied to the observed par swap rates before deriving zero coupon rates.
-In the case of risk-free interest rate term structures based on government bond rates, the input rates are already zero coupon rates.
-The credit risk adjustment is applied to those government bonds rates. - 92.
-The credit risk adjustment may lead to negative interest rates (i.e. there is no floor for the adjusted rates).
+- 7.2.1.
+The credit risk adjustment (CRA) is applied as a parallel downward shift of the market rates observed for maturities up to the last liquid point. - 7.2.2.
+Regarding swaps, the CRA is applied to the observed par swap rates before deriving zero coupon rates.
+In the case of risk-free interest rate term structures based on government bond rates, the input rates are already zero-coupon rates.
+The credit risk adjustment is applied to those government bonds rates. - 7.2.3.
+The credit risk adjustment may lead to negative interest rates (i.e., there is no floor for the adjusted rates). - 7.2.4.
+In the case of risk-free interest rate term structures based on overnight indexed swaps (OIS), no CRA is applied due to negligible credit risk.

-5.C.
-Calculation of the credit risk adjustment